 Q2.1 What do I need to run TOPCAT?

 You need a J2SE (Java 2 Standard Edition) runtime environment version 1.5 or above (see Q2.2) and one of the TOPCAT jar files (topcat-lite.jar or topcat-full.jar).
 Since Java is available for almost all modern machines, TOPCAT will run on almost any computer with a screen, for instance Linux, Solaris, Mac OSX and MS Windows.

 Q2.2 What version of Java do I need?

-The short answer is that any version of the Java 2 Standard Edition (J2SE) of 1.5 (a.k.a.
-5.0) or greater should be OK - run "java -version" or possibly "java --version" to find out what you have.
-On Mac OS X the supplied version of Java 1.5 or 1.6 should work fine.
+The short answer is that any non-ancient version of the Java 2 Standard Edition should be OK - specifically J2SE1.5 or later.
+On Mac OS X the supplied version of Java should work (though there are one or two known issues).
 On other platforms, Sun's JRE is recommended.
-If you do not already have this, you can obtain it from Sun's Java SE page "Java Runtime Environment" is what you want.
+If you do not already have this, you can obtain it from Oracle's Java SE page "Java Runtime Environment" is what you want.
 If you need to run using Java 1.4, you can use a TOPCAT version older than version 3.6.

 At the time of writing GNU's